lojak57/BaseForm/RULESFORAI.md

 All database tables with tenant-specific data have RLS policies applied.
 Key tables include:

 - `products`: Contains all shop products with tenant segregation
-- `fabrics`: Stores fabric options for products
+- `product_options`: Stores customization options for products
 - `purchase_records`: Tracks completed purchases by tenant

 The RLS policies typically follow this pattern: